huzaifah0x00/huzaifah0x00/README.md

 ## Hi there 👋
 I am huzaifah.
 and one day I will add more things in this README.md
-almost all of my public projects are incomplete, hopefully I will get to them one day as well
 TODO: update this readme /s